- Search The Registry

 - My Account

-*Wallace F. "Wally" Nelson was born on this date in 1909.
-He was an African American civil rights and peace activist.
+*Wally Nelson was born on this date in 1909.
+He was a Black civil rights and peace activist.

 While locked up, he played a major role in ending racial segregation as the authorized policy of the federal prison system.
 In 1947, he participated in the first interracial "Freedom Ride," traveling by bus through the Southern states to test the U.S. Supreme Court’s decision banning racial segregation in interstate transportation.
 One year later, he co-founded Peacemakers, a national organization dedicated to active nonviolence as a way of life and he and his wife, Juanita, began their lifelong practice of refusing to pay taxes used for armaments and killing.